IgorPerikov/rest-conventions/advanced-cases.md

 * PATCH /subscriptions/1
 * DELETE /subscriptions/1

-### Option 3: if u cant convert to a noun, use verb or verb phrase:
+### Option 3: if it's not possible to convert verb to noun, use verb or verb phrase:

 * POST /server/shutdown
 * POST /reminder/123/resend